frankhillard/tezos-grant-dao/README.md

 ## Usage

-This repository requires the following software to be installed:
+This repository requires Docker `24.0.5 or later` to be installed.
-- Docker `24.0.5` or later
-- Node `v18.17.0` or later

 1. Run `make install` to install dependencies
 2. Run `make` to see available commands

+If you do not wish to user Docker, you can modify the `LIGO` variable in the `Makefile` to point to a local LIGO binary.
+You can get a LIGO binary for `v0.70.1` [here](https://gitlab.com/ligolang/ligo/-/releases/0.70.1).

 ## Docs